gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 world's kings and princes and *scholars* washing their own socks and peeling their own potatoes like the rest of us."

-"And speaking of princes," he continued, turning back to Sergeant Dorbu, "As soon as this bunch is safely stowed away, I want you to put together a search party.
-Ours seems to have gone missing."
+"And speaking of kings and princes," he continued, turning back to Sergeant Dorbu, "As soon as this bunch is safely stowed away, I want you to put together a search party.
+It seems that your tiger knows ours rather well."

 "Ours?" the sergeant repeated blankly.

-Nangyal's smirk returned.
-"Our prince.
+"You have a tiger too?"

+Nangyal scowled.
+"What?
+No, don't be daft.
+Our *king*.
 I had an illuminating conversation last night with that cloudherd Captain Birgith caught in Rancid.
-It seems that the tiger and his boy haven't been entirely honest with you."
+It seems that your tiger used to be a royal bodyguard.
+I don't suppose he mentioned that when he joined your merry little band, did he?"

 Sergeant Dorbu shook his head in bewilderment.
-"Kulbinder is a prince?
-That's ridiculous."

-"Not the animal," Nangyal said impatiently.
-"The boy, Thokmay.
-The cloudherd says he's King Denpa's son."

-"What!?"
-Captain Birgith spun around, shrugging off the soldier who had been about to lead her away.  "*He's* the runaway prince?
-That's ridiculous!"
+"Kulbinder?
+A royal---that's ridiculous."

 "That's what I thought," Nangyal said smugly.
-"So I did a little investigating last night.
+"So I did a little this and that last night while the rest of you were asleep.
 Nothing very challenging---though I'm sure it would have been for some," he added, glancing at Scholar Lhawang.
 The gagged magician glowered back.
-"Imagine my surprise when I discovered that he was telling the truth.
+"Imagine my surprise when I discovered that the cloudherd was telling the truth.
+The tiger has been in the royal palace and has spoken to the king."
-The boy is indeed King Denpa's missing son."

 "So what in the saints' names is he doing fighting with *us*?"
 Sergeant Dorbu demanded.